afeldman/PhotonDB/docs/README.md

-# RethinkDB 3.0 Documentation
+# PhotonDB 1.0 Documentation

-Welcome to the official documentation for RethinkDB 3.0 - The Scientific Computing Database written in Rust.
+Welcome to the official documentation for **PhotonDB** - The Modern Rust Reimplementation of RethinkDB.

+PhotonDB is a ground-up rewrite of RethinkDB in Rust, modernizing the database for vectors, time-series, and AI/ML workloads while preserving RethinkDB's elegant query philosophy.

+**Current Version:** v0.1.0-alpha (Q4 2025) | **Target Release:** v1.0 (Q2 2026)

 ## 📚 Documentation Structure